 Using a Person Centered approach, Stone Soup Group DDRC Navigators may be able to:

-- Identify what programs you/your child may qualify for, and assist you in filling out necessary paperwork
+- Identify what programs you/your child may qualify for and assist you in understanding how to fill out necessary paperwork

 - Provide options counseling to connect you/your child to other community resources.

 The DDRC Program is essentially the first step and the “point of entry” for families wanting to access Medicaid waiver services, and other resources in the community.
 Please contact us to learn more!

 * Services through the State of Alaska have specific eligibility requirements (see below).

 To be eligible for intellectual and developmental disability (DD) services in Alaska, such as waiver services and mini grants, an individual must have a “severe chronic disability” that: